What is MD&A?

 The SEC urges companies to give granular information regarding their accounting policies in the MD&A section of the periodic report.

-It helps investors and other stakeholders to know about the impacts of the accounting policies and the decisions taken.
-It also talks about the possible changes that might happen if the company would have taken other assumptions.
+It helps investors and other stakeholders understand the impacts of the accounting policies and decisions made.
+It also discusses possible changes that might have happened if the company had made other assumptions.

 It should give details about the industry & cut-throat structure, and crucial growth in current times concerning the company’s business.